spk2dc/GeneralAssembly_Archive/4_APIs_and_full_stack/w11d01/instructor_notes/flask-intro-get-post.md

 - `app.register_blueprint(api, url_prefix='/api/v1/dogs')` - sets up the directions for handling the routes for the api

-- `CORS(dogs, origins=['http://localhost:3000'], supports_credentials=True, url_prefix='/api/v1/dogs')` - This line sets up our [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), which will allow us to allow an app that hosted on a different origin to communicate with each other.
+- `CORS(dogs, origins=['http://localhost:3000'], supports_credentials=True, url_prefix='/api/v1/dogs')` - This line sets up our [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), which will allow us to allow an app that is hosted on a different origin to communicate with each other.
 (For example, www.jim.com can talk to www.reuben.com/api/v1/dogs, and of course when I say talk, I mean send HTTP requests)

 - ` supports_credentials=True` - when we set this value to true, we will allow cookies to be sent to the server, for example we can send a session cookie to our server.